 A: Chinchillas should be provided an unlimited amount of high-quality food.
 This applies to pellets, and most especially to hay.
 Unlike many dogs, chinchillas know when to stop.
 A chunky chin is desirable, but it's almost impossible to find an "overweight" chinchilla.
 The only edibles that should be limited are high calorie or highly processed treats.

 Q: What are safe treats to give?

 A: We like to give our chinnies treats that resemble what they would find in their natural environment which is; high fiber, low protein, no sugar and no fat.
-Pumice stones, select wood sticks, seagrass knots, a rare goji berry, dried herbs and certain flowers or plain (NO sugar) Cheerios are great.
+Rosehips are a natural treat that are native to the wild chinchilla habitat.
+In our opinion, they make the absolute best treat.
+Pumice stones, select wood sticks, seagrass knots, a rare goji berry, dried herbs and certain flowers are options that provide some variety.
+Most pet store processed treats are deadly for chinchillas.
+Anything with added sugars or oils is a poor choice.
+Grains, including cereals have a very high glyphosate content.
+Additionally, grains are much too rich for a healthy, fully grown chinchilla.
 We strongly discourage processed pet store sugary treats (yogurt drops, etc.) and raisins and other dried fruits.

 Q: What kind of cage is best for an active chinchilla or two?